 Can You be Mature About Your Divorce?

 The way that you view your divorce will impact the divorce process, your life after divorce, and who you are as a person.
 Many people go into a divorce feeling bitter, resentful, and vengeful.
 If this happens, prepare for a difficult divorce.
-If you have children with your spouse and you share custody, your post-divorce life will be extremely difficult if you cannot let go of your anger.
+If you have children with your spouse and you share custody, your life after divorce will be extremely difficult if you cannot let go of your anger.

 On the other hand, if you can view your divorce in a rational way and refrain from blaming your spouse, the entire process will be much easier, as this will allow you to communicate with and respect your spouse even after the divorce is final.
 For your own emotional and physical well-being, coming to an understanding with your spouse regarding your divorce and letting go of resentment will be important.